Dr. Samuel Marks breaks the rules, again. This time they were his own....

 I knew he’d be furious with me.
 I’d react the same way.
 Well, not exactly the same.
 There would have been much less cursing and pounding of furniture.
 Nonetheless, his reaction was not unexpected.

 After all, he had every right to be pissed off.
-I’d broken my own rules, the same rules I expected him and the others to all adhere to.
+I’d broken my own law, the same law I expected him and the others to all adhere to.
 And, I didn’t care.

-"This is madness, Samuel!"
+"This is ... just ... pure madness, Samuel!"
 Tollack slammed his fist on the table, again.
 "The Society will never accept it.”

-“I don’t see how it is the Society has come to think they have any say in the matter?”
+“I don’t see how the Society has come to think they have any say in the matter?”
 I retorted.

 “You ... you don’t see how?”
-Tollack slid his stool back.
+Tollack slid his stool back and slapped his thigh.
 “Do you not remember the laws you imposed when we formed the Society?
 Did you forget about rule number two: Do not engage in a relationship.
 Period.
-You said we could flirt, fondle and fuck as we pleased-"
+You said we could flirt, fondle and f**k as we pleased-"

 “I never said that!”